 Using the licensee’s, vendor’s, or applicant’s intranet or equivalent to view or download files that the licensee, vendor, or applicant has uploaded.
 The inspector should inform the licensee that files downloaded by NRC staff will be in the agency’s possession and control and as such may be subject to disclosure if subject to a FOIA request.

-Staff have the responsibility to protect sensitive NRC information, as directed in non-public Yellow Announcement (YA) 20-0044, “Use of External File Share Services,” and MD 12.5. has been approved as the agency’s file sharing solution for SUNSI.
+SharePoint external sharing (SPxS) is the NRC’s solution for external sharing of business-necessary content by authorized staff with registered external parties.
+SPxS replaces the Box.com service which retired in September 2025.
+Staff have the responsibility to protect sensitive NRC information, as directed in non-public Yellow Announcement (YA) 20-0044, “Use of External File Share Services,” and MD 12.5.
+Access to SPxS and the NRC External Collaborator app is reserved for NRC staff who have taken training, acknowledged the Rules of Behavior, and requested and obtained an external SharePoint site.
+In addition to staff registration, there is a process for external user registration to view or download documents; permissions for external access are set in SharePoint.
+Further information on External Sharing is available at NRC External Collaboration (non-public site).
+The SPxS site has been approved as the agency’s file sharing solution for SUNSI.
 No other solution shall be used for NRC-initiated file sharing of business information.
+Note that licensees need to place materials in their own portal if they want to retain ownership of those materials.

-In cases where an external entity such as a licensee or another agency initiates an invitation file sharing services other than may be used to collaborate on non-NRC information.
+In cases where an external entity such as a licensee or another agency initiates an invitation to a file sharing services (other than SPxS), this non-NRC portal may be used to collaborate only on non-NRC information.
 When receiving an invitation from an external entity, register an account using your NRC email address.
 No NRC SUNSI information should be exchanged using these file share solutions.

-While the scope of MD 12.5 does not include the handling of personal Personally Identifiable Information, staff should review and consider the privacy capabilities of file sharing solutions to ensure adequate protection of their information.
-When handling personal data using an NRC device, staff should refer to and follow guidance in MD 2., “.”
+While the scope of MD 12.5 does not include the handling of personal Personally Identifiable Information (PII), staff should review and consider the privacy capabilities of file sharing solutions to ensure adequate protection of their information.
+When handling personal data using an NRC device, staff should refer to and follow guidance in MD 2.6, “Information Technology Infrastructure and End User Services.”